-Comply with the current Centers for Disease Control Prevention (CDC) hand hygiene guidelines.
+Comply with either the current Centers for Disease Control Prevention (CDC) hand hygiene guidelines.
 Wash hands with soap and water when visibly soiled.
 Use hand-sanitizing agents routinely.
 Perform hand hygiene before and after contact with patient or their environment.
-No artificial fingernails or nail polish of any type.
+No artificial fingernails.